crowdsecurity/crowdsec/docs/references/parsers.md

 ```

 `data` allows user to specify an external source of data.
-This section is only relevant when `cscli` is used to install parser from hub, as ill download the `source_url` and store it to `dest_file`.
-When the parser is not from the hub, this part has no impact.
+This section is only relevant when `cscli` is used to install parser from hub, as it will download the `source_url` and store it to `dest_file`.
+When the parsser is not from the hub, {{crowdsec.name}} won't download the URL, but the file must exist for the parsser to be loaded correctly.

+If `type` is set to `regexp`, the content of the file must be one valid (re2) regular expression per line.
+Those regexps will be compiled and kept in cache.

 ```yaml